Start9Labs/documentation/source/user-manual/getting-started/initial-setup.rst

     If your router does not support mDNS

     * On your desktop or laptop computer, navigate to your router configuration settings within the browser.
 This is usually an IP address such as 192.168.1.1.
 A simple Google search will usually reveal how to access the router configuration settings for a particular brand.
     * Once in the router config settings, find the section that lists the devices on your network.
-You should see an item labeled "start9labs".
-Take note of the associated IP address and enter it into the Setup App in the "LAN IP Address" input field.
+You should see an item labeled "embassy".
+Take note of the associated IP address and enter it into your browser's URL field to enter setup.

 3. Create your *permanent* master password and complete setup.